elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 ### Understand the DRS / storage DRS migration algorithms, the Load Imbalance Metrics, and their impact on migration recommendations

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>":

 > **Creating a DRS Cluster**
 > A DRS cluster is a collection of ESXi hosts and associated virtual machines with shared resources and a shared management interface.
 Before you can obtain the benefits of cluster-level resource management you must create a DRS cluster.
 >
 > When you add a host to a DRS cluster, the host’s resources become part of the cluster’s resources.
 In addition to this aggregation of resources, with a DRS cluster you can support cluster-wide resource pools and enforce cluster-level resource allocation policies.
 The following cluster-level resource management capabilities are also available.
 >
-> Load Balancing &#8211; The distribution and usage of CPU and memory resources for all hosts and virtual machines in the cluster are continuously monitored.
+> Load Balancing - The distribution and usage of CPU and memory resources for all hosts and virtual machines in the cluster are continuously monitored.
 DRS compares
 > these metrics to an ideal resource utilization given the attributes of the cluster’s resource pools and virtual machines, the current demand, and the imbalance
 > target.
 It then performs (or recommends) virtual machine migrations accordingly.
 When you first power on a virtual machine in the cluster, DRS attempts to maintain proper load balancing by either placing the virtual machine on an appropriate host or making a recommendation.
 >
-> Power management &#8211; When the vSphere Distributed Power Management (DPM) feature is enabled,DRS compares cluster- and host-level capacity to the demands of the cluster’s virtual machines, including recent historical demand.
+> Power management - When the vSphere Distributed Power Management (DPM) feature is enabled,DRS compares cluster- and host-level capacity to the demands of the cluster’s virtual machines, including recent historical demand.
 It places (or recommends placing) hosts in standby power mode if sufficient excess capacity is found or powering on hosts if capacity is needed.
 Depending on the resulting host power state recommendations, virtual machines might need to be migrated to and
 > from the hosts as well.

 More from the same document: